alex-sir/whocan/README.md

 # Whocan

-Prints a list of the users on a Unix-like system that can perform a specified action on a file, directory, or device based on the permissions set on that filesystem object.
+Prints a list of the users on a Unix-like system that can perform a specified action on a file, directory, or device based on the permissions and owners of a filesystem object.

 ## How To Use